Condensation transition in large deviations of self-similar Gaussian processes with stochastic resetting: Introduction

 denote the area under such a process up to time $t$.
 Clearly, by linearity in Eq. (\ref{area.1}), it follows that $A(t)$ is also a Gaussian process and in particular, its marginal distribution for fixed $t$ is a Gaussian with zero mean and a variance $V(t)= \langle A^2(t)\rangle= \int_0^{t}\int_0^{t} C(t_1,t_2)\, dt_1\, dt_2$.
 Writing $t_1= \tau_1 \, t$ and $t_2= \tau_2\, t$, and using the self-similar property in Eq. (\ref{ss_corr.1}) (choosing $a=t$), it follows that for any $t$

-The constant $c$ and the index $H$ depends on the particular process.
+The constant $c$ and the index $H$ depend on the particular process.
 For example, for the simple Brownian motion, we have $H=1/2$ and $c= D/3$.
 Hence, the marginal distribution $P_0(A|t)$ for any fixed $t$ is given by

-Note that we use the subscript $0$ to indicate that this is free process without resetting---resetting will be introduced shortly.
+Note that we use the subscript $0$ to indicate that this is the free process without resetting---resetting will be introduced shortly.

 We now consider this general SGP with stochastic resetting to the origin at a constant rate $r$.
 This means that the PDF of the time interval $\tau$ between two successive resettings is simply $r\, e^{-r\, \tau}$.
 Our goal is to compute the marginal distribution $P_r(A|t)$ of the area $A(t)$ under the curve for a fixed $t$.